janattig/Procedural-Dungeons/ProceduralDungeons/data/pd_generation/README.md

 0. (Optional) *Add new dimension*.
 If you are using a new dimension, make sure to follow the steps of adding the dimension, outlined in the [Adding new dimensions](../pd_dimensions#adding-new-dimensions) section of the `pd_dimensions` package.

-1. Create a *leveldata folder* for your level inside the [`leveldata`](functions/leveldata/) folder, containing two files:
+1. Create a *tileset folder* for your level inside the [`tilesets/`](functions/leveldata/tilesets/) folder, containing two files:
-    - `init.mcfunction` contains all initialization parts of your level, most importantly adding new rooms.
+    - `init.mcfunction` contains all initialization parts of your tileset, i.e. adding new rooms.
 Fill this file by adding in your rooms according to the [Adding new rooms](#adding-new-rooms-to-an-existing-level) section outlined above.
-    - `load.mcfunction` contains everything that happens once the level is actually loaded.
-This file is executed as the first step in level generation.
-Most importantly, the room set is chosen.
-Furthermore, the dimension number is set, as well as the lower height at which the rooms are placed (starting height of the grid generation).
-It is probably best if you have a look at an existing `load` file (e.g. for the `cave` world, which can be found [here](functions/leveldata/cave/load.mcfunction)).
+    - One ore several `load.mcfunction` files.
+These functions load the tileset when a level is generated as the first step in level generation.
+In a `load` file, the room set is chosen and further parameters are specified, which are the dimension number and the lower height at which the rooms are placed (starting height of the grid generation).
+It is probably best if you have a look at an existing `load` file (e.g. for the `cave` world, which can be found [here](functions/leveldata/tilesets/cave/load.mcfunction)).

 2. Link to you `init` file from step 1. by adding a new line to the global [`init`](functions/leveldata/init.mcfunction) function, similar to how other levels are initialized.
 Your new line should read
     ```mcfunction
-    function pd_generation:leveldata/your_level_name/init
+    function pd_generation:leveldata/tilesets/your_level_name/init
     ```

-3. Link to your `load` file from step 1. by adding a new line to the [`load_level_data`](functions/leveldata/load_level_data.mcfunction) function.
+3. Link to your `load` file(S) from step 1. by adding a new line to the [`load_level_data`](functions/leveldata/load_level_data.mcfunction) function.
 Here, the scoreboard value `%level_to_generate pd_generation` is used to determine which individual `load` function is called.
-This means that here, you have to choose a unique identifier (integer) for your level.
+This means that here, you have to choose a unique identifier (integer) for your tileset.
 Your final line should be of the form
     ```mcfunction
-    execute if score %level_to_generate pd_generation matches YOUR_LEVEL_ID run function pd_generation:leveldata/your_level_name/load
+    execute if score %level_to_generate pd_generation matches YOUR_LEVEL_ID run function pd_generation:leveldata/tilesets/your_level_name/load
     ```